 Biology and life science students at Hampshire take advantage of courses on campus and throughout the Five College consortium, studying various aspects of natural science, from ecology and evolution to physiology and immunology.

-Hampshire's School of Natural Science engages students deeply in interdisciplinary problem solving, emphasizing real-world issues and often situating student research at the interfaces of the sciences, between, for instance, physics and biology or human health and the environment.
+Students engage deeply in interdisciplinary problem solving, emphasizing real-world issues and often situating student research at the interfaces of the sciences, between, for instance, physics and biology or human health and the environment.

 The Unknown Microbial Majority